skywind3000/vim-quickui/README.md

 Because I didn't own a proper editor/IDE for Watcom C++ at that time.

-After coming to windows, I tried a lot of GUI-editors, from UltraEdit, editplus to NotePad++, from gedit to geany, none of them could fully satisfy me.
-Every day I was busy, tired to learn new IDEs/editors or new frameworks, I even forgot the true joy of programming.
-Eventually I met vim, and soon fell in love with it.
+During my transition to Windows, I encountered a multitude of GUI editors, ranging from UltraEdit and EditPlus to Notepad++ and even gedit and geany.
+However, none of them managed to fulfill my requirements completely.
+Each day, I found myself grappling with the constant need to learn new IDEs, editors, or frameworks, which left me exhausted and disconnected from the true joy of programming.
+It was not until I discovered vim that everything changed.
+Instantly, I became enamored with its capabilities and found my passion for programming reignited.

-As Vim is evolving nowadays, due to the effort of Bram, 8.2 released.
-Finally I realise, maybe, it is possible to bring some cool things from 25 years ago to vim now.
-Maybe I can have a Borland/Turbo C++ flavor vim in my everyday work just like I was learning making PC games in the golden 1990s as a middle school student.
+With the continuous evolution of Vim, thanks to Bram’s unwavering efforts, the release of version 8.2 has brought forth exciting possibilities.
+It dawned on me that perhaps I can now incorporate some of the cool features from 25 years ago into Vim.
+Just like my experiences as a middle school student, learning to create PC games during the golden era of the 1990s, I can now infuse my everyday work with a nostalgic Borland/Turbo C++ flavor, courtesy of Vim.

-It is time for me to bring these ideas to reality, just start from this plugin.
+The time has come for me to transform these ideas into reality, and it all begins with this plugin.

 ## Credit